antevis/CarND_T2_P5_MPC/README.md

 #### The code

-The solution is largely based in the
+The solution is largely based on the
 [implementation of the MPC given at classes](https://github.com/udacity/CarND-MPC-Quizzes/blob/master/mpc_to_line/solution/MPC.cpp).
-Though, I have completely teared it apart and deeply refactored to my flavor.
-The final solution might seem a bit over-engineered but doing so really helped to understand what's actually going on under the hood and makes it easily scalable.
+Though, I have completely torn it apart and deeply refactored to my flavor.
+The final solution might seem a bit over-engineered but doing so really helped to understand what's actually going on under the hood and makes the solution easily scalable.
 The most significant conceptual alteration is that I completely removed the `FG_eval` class and transferred it's single-method  functionality to the `MPC` class itself, using it as a delegate for `CppAD::ipopt::solve<Dvector, FG_eval>`: